vivaria/edisonrul.ing/docs/source/cards/r/return-soul.md

 ### Card Rulings

-●This card targets up to 3 cards in either player's GY.
+*   This card targets up to 3 cards in either player's GY.
 You may choose 2 from one player's GY, and 1 from the other's.
-●If one or more of the targeted cards are removed from the GY by an effect Chained to this card, the remaining targets will still be returned to the Deck●A monster destroyed in the hand/Deck can be chosen as a target for this card.
+*   If one or more of the targeted cards are removed from the GY by an effect Chained to this card, the remaining targets will still be returned to the Deck●A monster destroyed in the hand/Deck can be chosen as a target for this card.